-The Wifi router included in the Starlink kit works fine for most people and use cases.
-But if you want better performance, more features, or expanded coverage, an aftermarket router is a good upgrade to consider.
+The Wifi router included with every Starlink kit works fine for most people.
+However, if you want better performance, more features, and expanded coverage, an aftermarket router is a good upgrade to consider.
 3rd party routers unlock more potential for your Starlink system.
 You can gain access to parental controls, device management, and port forwarding, for example.

-In this guide, I will show you how to use an aftermarket router with Starlink.
-I will also go over why you would even want to bother.
-Finally, I’ll recommend a few of the best Wifi routers for Starlink users.
+In this guide, I will explain the advantages of using an aftermarket router.
+I will go over what makes certain routers stand out, and what features are important.
+Finally, I’ll recommend a few of the best Wifi routers to use with Starlink.

 Advantages of aftermarket Wifi routers

-You’ve already paid hundreds of dollars to get Starlink, why would you want to spend more money when the hardware kit already includes a wireless router?
-For most people, it’s not necessary to upgrade.
-But for gamers, people that work from home, or other power users, upgrading to a better router can unlock great features and higher performance.
+You’ve already paid hundreds of dollars to get Starlink, why would you want to spend more money, especially when the kit already includes a router?
+For most people, it isn’t necessary to upgrade.
+But for gamers, people that work from home, and other power users, upgrading to a better router can unlock advanced networking features and higher performance.
 Here are some advantages that aftermarket routers can give you:

-- Higher performance – Today’s best Wifi routers come with Wifi 6 technology, gigabit ethernet ports, and other features that the standard Starlink router doesn’t have.
-These features can enable faster speeds, greater range, and more reliability.
+- Higher performance – Today’s best Wifi routers come with Wifi 6 technology, gigabit ethernet ports, and other features that the Starlink router doesn’t provide.
+These features can enable faster Wifi speed, greater range, and more reliability.

-- Better mesh speeds – Starlink sells their own mesh system to expand Wifi coverage, but it is only dual-band, compared to the latest tri-band technology.
-An aftermarket router can provide faster mesh speeds and seamless coverage.
+- Better mesh speed – Starlink sells their own mesh system to expand Wifi coverage, but it is only dual-band, compared to the latest tri-band technology.
+An aftermarket router can provide faster mesh speed and seamless coverage.

 - More security features – Most aftermarket routers come with a comprehensive administration portal that allows you to set up advanced security features, port forwarding, VPN’s, etc.